lshmouse/blog/index.rst

 ..
-Shaohui Liu's Blog documentation master file, created by sphinx-quickstart on Tue Apr 15 20:14:02 2014.
+Shaohui Liu's Blog file, created by sphinx-quickstart on Tue Apr 15 20:14:02 2014.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.